MycroftAI/mimic3/mimic3-tts/README.md

 ```

+#### CUDA Acceleration

+If you have a GPU with support for CUDA, you can accelerate synthesis with the `--cuda` flag.
+This requires you to install the [onnxruntime-gpu](https://pypi.org/project/onnxruntime-gpu/) Python package.

+Using [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) is highly recommended.
+See the `Dockerfile.gpu` file in the parent repository for an example of how to build a compatible container.

 ### mimic3-download

 Mimic 3 automatically downloads voices when they're first used, but you can manually download them too with `mimic3-download`.